-According to Good Housekeeping Institute, your sheets – and other bedding – should be changed at least every two weeks, and once a week if you’re sweating during the night.
-Here are four signs that it’s time to wash your sheets at least once a week:
+According to the Good Housekeeping Institute, you should change your sheets and other bedding at least every two weeks and once a week if you sweat during the night.

 1. You sweat a lot

 Sweating can cause a build-up of bacteria which can cause skin irritation, particularly if you have sensitive skin.
-Don’t forget the pillowcase – dirty pillowcases harbour dirt and oil which can clog pores and cause spots on the face and neck.
+Don’t forget to wash the pillowcase – dirty pillowcases harbour dirt and oil which can clog pores and cause spots on the face and neck.

 2. You have dust or pollen allergies

-It doesn’t take long for your bedsheets to get covered with skin cells – an absolute feast for dust mites.
-Dust mites are an allergen, and their droppings can cause symptoms like hay fever, eczema, asthma, coughing etc. Conditions such as allergic rhinitis and asthma are often worse at night – and the dreaded house dust mite could be one of the triggers for an allergic reaction.
+It doesn’t take long for your bedsheets to be covered with skin cells – an absolute feast for dust mites.
+Dust mites are an allergen, and their droppings can cause symptoms like hay fever, eczema, asthma, coughing etc. Conditions such as allergic rhinitis and asthma are often worse at night and the dreaded house dust mite could be one of the triggers for an allergic reaction.

 3. Your pet sleeps in your bed